 In terms of payment for private duty senior in-home care services, you will typically need to pay for those services out of your pocket unless related to a health issue where Medicare may provide some terms of limited coverage — but, often these firms may not accept Medicare or other insurances, so always best to ask about the financial options from the start.

 Approach the hiring of caregivers and care managers as part of building your “care team”.
 You are basically building a network family of homecare and health care providers along with other related, local services.
 This process can be complicated, especially from a long distance from your loved one’s place of residence.
-David Giacobbo, of One You Love Home Care Services, says, “Building your care team will always function optimally if there are key people involved that manage from the top down and always put your loved one’s care and well being first, above all else.
+David Giacobbo, President of One You Love Home Care, says, “Building your care team will always function optimally if there are key people involved that manage from the top down and always put your loved one’s care and well being first, above all else.
 There should be nothing taboo or off limits when it comes to discussing the care of a loved one.”
-As he sees it, the community built to care of your loved one can become to a senior, just like family and those that they can rely on as well as you, from a distance.
+As he sees it, the specific team assigned to care for your loved one, based on each personal situation, will ideally blend in with your family and quickly become your trusted team to care for your mom, dad, or other senior loved one, whether your family member lives next door or thousands of miles away.